chrisrichardson/git-novice/_episodes/07-remotes.md

 >
 > Do you get an error when adding the remote?
 Can you think of a
 > command that would make it obvious that your remote URL was not
 > valid?
+> ~~~
+> git push broken master
+> ~~~
 Can you figure out how to fix the URL (tip: use `git remote
 > -h`)?
 Don't forget to clean up and remove this remote once you are
 > done with this exercise.
 {: .challenge}

-> ## bitbucket License and README files
+> ## bitbucket README file
 >
-> In this section we learned about creating a remote repository on bitbucket, but when you initialized your
+> In this section we learned about creating a remote repository on
-> bitbucket repo, you didn't add a README.md or a license file.
-If you had, what do you think would have happened when
-> you tried to link your local and remote repositories?
+> bitbucket.
+The 'Overview' tab suggests you create a README.
+> Try doing that by clicking on the "Create a README" button.
+What
+> effect will this have on your repository?
 {: .challenge}